clvrai/goal_prox_il/README.md

 </img>
 </p>

-This is the official PyTorch implementation of the paper "**Accelerating Reinforcement Learning with Learned Skill Priors**" (CoRL 2020).
+This is the official PyTorch implementation of the paper "**Generalizable Imitation Learning from Observation via Inferring Goal Proximity**"
+(NeurIPS 2021).

 ## Installation